So, You Want to Hire Your First Sales Rep? Read This First To Avoid This Common Trap.

 You'll end up with a spaghetti warren of different sales engagement styles and methods that serve to confuse you and - even worse - your customers.

-Eventually, you will have to sort out the mess and set everything up again from scratch to make it work, consistent and useful.
+Eventually, you will have to sort out the mess and set everything up again from scratch to make it work, make it consistent and make it useful.

 So, if you are looking to hire your first sales rep, my advice is not to put the cart before the horse.